glawrence/titles-extension/BUILDING.md

 ## Releasing
 Currently the release process only runs on Windows and also relies on [7-Zip](https://www.7-zip.org/).
 The step are as follows:

+* Make sure all changes are committed to git and pushed to GitHub
+* If necessary, merge the working branch into the main branch
+* Apply a tag to git and push this to GitHub (`git tag '2.5.0'` then `git push --tags`)
 * Execute `Build-WebExtension.cmd` to produce `Titles-Extension.zip`
 * In GitHub, go to [Releases · glawrence/titles-extension](https://github.com/glawrence/titles-extension/releases) and click "Draft a new release"
 * Put the new version number in the "Tag version" box, for example "2.5.0"